bt3gl/building_blog/content/natas_wargames.md

 $ java -jar -Xmx1024m /path/to/burp.jar
 ```

-Then we go to the proxy tab and then options and we confirm Burp's Proxy listener is active at *127.0.0.1:8080*:
+Then we go to the proxy tab and then options, and we confirm Burp's Proxy listener is active at *127.0.0.1:8080*:

 ![cyber](http://i.imgur.com/5xkHB29.png)